The Mount Batur sunrise trek in Bali, Indonesia is a rewarding and magical way to start the day. Plus, sunrises in Bali don’t get better than this!

 So when I reached Bali, it was time to stop being so lazy and get the blood pumping again.

-Mt Batur is 1717 metres.
-Due to high daytime temperatures it’s best climbed early in the morning, when you’ll enjoy the added bonus of catching sunrise from the top.
+Mt Batur (known in Indonesia as Gunung Batur) is an active volcano, and its peak is at 1717 metres.
+Due to high daytime temperatures the trekking tours all set off early in the morning, when you’ll enjoy the added bonus of catching sunrise from the top.

 READ MORE: Best Tours In Ubud, Bali

-We booked through Voyagin – a professional company offering tours across Asia.
-After being picked up at 2.30am from Ubud, we drove for around an hour to a hotel close to Mount Batur where we joined a group of around 20 people.
+After being picked up from our accommodation in Ubud at 2.30am by an English speaking driver, we travelled for around an hour to a hotel close to Mount Batur, where we joined a group of around 20 people.

 Mount Batur Sunrise Trekking: The Ascent